 The primary way that Covid-19 is transmitted from one person to another is through respiratory droplets.
 That includes air-borne droplets (when someone coughs or sneezes) as well as surfaces that the droplets have come into contact with.

 Covid-19 isn’t a sexually transmitted infection, but having sex with someone generally includes kissing, spitting, and licking – all of which would enable the virus to spread through respiratory droplets.

 There has also been some evidence of oral-fecal transmission of the virus.
 That means that you could probably get it from rimming someone who is carrying the virus.

 How long will I have to wait until I can have sex again?

 No one really knows, and the experience might be different depending on where you live.
 The more successful we are at containing and controlling the spread of the virus and the impact of the virus, the sooner we’re going to be able to move beyond the current restrictions.

-If you’re stuck at home without a sexual partner, you can masturbate, you can virtual hook-ups with guys that you meet through dating apps, and you can plan ahead to line up future dates for a total sex-fest once that becomes an option.
+If you’re stuck at home without a sexual partner, you can masturbate, you can have virtual hook-ups with guys that you meet through dating apps, and you can plan ahead to line up future dates for a total sex-fest once that becomes an option.